yuyingzi/CommputationalMethods4SCResearch/AReM-Analysis/README.md

 This repository contains work on classifying human activities based on time series data obtained from a Wireless Sensor Network (WSN).
 The project leverages the AReM dataset, focusing on feature extraction and machine learning techniques for time series classification.

-An interesting task in the machine learning course DSCI552, I wrap up my homework here.

 ## 📘 Project Overview